punkish/punkish/entries/H/HO/HON/Hong-Kong-Bay-Water-Quality-Data/index.md

     - art science
     - environmental monitoring
 stars      :
-css        : hk
+css        :
+    - hk
-js         : hk
+js         :
+    - hk
-layout     : dygraph
+isDygraph  : true
 ---

 <p class="u-cf">Yim Tin Tsai Fish Culture Zone water quality data measured in August 2018 by real-time water quality monitoring system of the Hong Kong Agriculture, Fisheries and Conservation Department (AFCD).
 Data provided by AFCD.
 Next reading in <span id="timer"></span> <em><b>Note:</b> The chart update has been sped by by 10X to make the web page more interesting.
 In real-life, the chart updates every ten minutes.</em></p>